Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 The code for training the model is located in the eigth cell of the ipython notebook.

-To train the model, I used an ....
+To train the model, I used the following:

 1. type of optimizer: AdamOptimizer

+I utilized the AdamOptimizer from within TensorFLow to optimize, which seemed to do better than a regular Gradient Descent Optimizer.

 ```
 logits = LeNet(x)